nazim806/mongo-scraper-digest/README.md

 Next cd into mongo-scraper-digest and run npm install.

-Be sure to have your local mongoDB running
+Be sure to have your local mongoDB running.

 Finally, run the node server locally by typing 'node server.js'